etg624/dead-man-walking/README.md

 ![Alt Text](README.gif)

 ## Built in a week with Python3.7 and PYGAME
-- I built this game with no prior Python experience to show case my abilty to learn new things quickly.
+- I built this game with no prior Python experience to showcase my abilty to learn new things quickly.
 - Also built with the help and guidence of the great and super cool **Chris Angelico** aka **Rosuav**.

 ### Locally playing & installing the game.